Liverpool player ratings vs Southampton: Jurgen Klopp's kids do it again! Youngster Jayden Danns at the double to keep the Reds' FA Cup dreams alive in absence of Mohamed Salah and Darwin Nunez | Goal.com English Qatar

 It turns out that Liverpool's youngsters might just be able to play a bit.
 Another youthful lineup - stripped of Darwin Nunez and Mo Salah - turned in a memorable performance for Jurgen Klopp's men, as Jayden Danns scored twice to mark a 3-0 win over Southampton in the FA Cup.

-Sekou Mara had the ball in the net inside 30 seconds, but saw his effort ruled out by the offside flag.
+Sekou Mara had the ball in the net inside 30 seconds for the visitors, but saw his effort ruled out by the offside flag.
 Liverpool, for their part, created admittedly little in the first half, a group of youngsters looking their age in attack.
 But they woke up on the stroke of half time, debutant Lewis Koumas' strike deflecting off the heel of a defender and rolling into the bottom corner.

-Southampton should have equalised early in the second half, but a timely poke from Ibou Konate diverted a cross away from danger when Mara had the goal gaping.
+Southampton should have equalised early in the second half, but a timely poke from Ibrahima Konate diverted a cross away from danger when Mara had the goal gaping.